olatheander/ansible-dcos-aws-playbook/README.md

    $ ssh-agent bash
    $ ssh-add ~/.ssh/<amazon key file>
    ```
-1. The [AWS Command Line Interface](https://aws.amazon.com/cli/) must be installed, configured and the `aws` executable be on the path.
-Used (until Ansible 2.2 is released) to create the NAT gateway.
 1. Run the playbook as `ansible-playbook -i ec2.py main.yml` to set up the EC2 instances, VPC, subnets, ELB etc.
 1. Run the playbook as `ansible-playbook -i ec2.py provision_cluster.yml` to provision the instances with DC/OS nodes.